 Applied to marketing and sales, hunting skills relate to the ability to generate new clients.
 Farming, on the other hand, refers to the retention of existing clients and the ability to generate revenue out of them on a continued basis.

-A number of characteristics determine whether a salesperson is more of a hunter or a farmer:
+The number of characteristics determines whether a salesperson is more of a hunter or a farmer:

 Characteristics of the Hunter Type